hamidrezaHemati/Localization-based-on-LoRaWAN-Network/README.md

 # Localization-based-on-LoRaWAN-Network
 **My bachelor project at AmirKabir University of Technology**.
-This is an IOT project based on LoRaWAN Communication Network that includes designing boards and Hardware, microcontroller programming, AI and data gathering.
+Implementing and applying machine learning algorithms including neural networks to classify regions based on RSSI measurements gathered from self-implemented LoRaWAN gateways and nodes

-In this project I'm setting up a LoRaWAN hardware infrastructure including LoRa Node and 3 Gateway, then I will gather RSSI(Receieved Signal Strength Indicator) data in a chosen location.
+In this project I'm setting up a LoRaWAN hardware infrastructure including 2 LoRa Node and 3 Gateway, then I will gather RSSI(Receieved Signal Strength Indicator) data in a chosen location.
 At the end I am going to work on the gathered datasetin the campus from 3 LoRaWAN gateways.

 ## Table of content
     - LPWAN Technologies and LoRaWAN